Superbro525Alt/Tailwind/README.md

 These are used to create a more diverse usage of null types.

 ### Type Utilities
-`tailwind.util.Types`
+`tailwindall.util.Types`

 #### `def are_list_items_same(cls, this: list, other: list):`
 <ins>`@classmethod`</ins>

-Can be called using `tailwind.util.Types.are_list_items_same(this, other)` depending on how you import it.
+Can be called using `tailwindall.util.Types.are_list_items_same(this, other)` depending on how you import it.
 You pass in two lists and the function will return a list telling you if the item in the same index in each list are the same type.

 #### `def is_class_same(cls, this: object, other: object):`
 <ins>`@classmethod`</ins>

-Can be called using `tailwind.util.Types.is_class_same`.
+Can be called using `tailwindall.util.Types.is_class_same`.
 It takes in two objects and outputs wheather each attribute in each object is the same and if it is not in the other object it outputs `None`.
 The return value is a dictionary containing all the attribute names from each object as keys and if the are the same between objects as the value.

 #### `def is_type(cls, this, other):`
 <ins>`@classmethod`</ins>

-Can be called using `tailwind.util.Types.is_type`.
+Can be called using `tailwindall.util.Types.is_type`.
 Takes in two arguments `this` and `other`and returns weather they are the same object type.

 ### File Utilities
-`tailwind.util`
+`tailwindall.util`

 `def read_file(file, options={}):`